kiquetal/k3s-on-ser8-scratch/README.md

-# K3s on Ser8 - Setup Guide
+# K3s on Ser8 with Omakub OS - Setup Guide

 ## 1. Obtaining the Operating System